 Secondary forms of birth control include:

-- a diaphragm plus spermicidal foam or gel;
+- a diaphragm plus a spermicide;

-- a vaginal sponge containing spermicide.
+- a vaginal sponge containing a spermicide.

 Stop using isotretinoin and call your doctor at once if you have unprotected sex, if you quit using birth control, if your period is late, or if you think you might be pregnant.
 If you get pregnant while taking isotretinoin, call the iPLEDGE pregnancy registry at 1-866-495-0654.

-How should I take isotretinoin (Amnesteem, Claravis, Sotret)?
+How should I take isotretinoin?

-Each prescription of isotretinoin must be filled within 7 days of the date it was prescribed by your doctor.
+Each prescription of isotretinoin must be filled within 7 days of the date it was written by your doctor.
 You will receive no more than a 30-day supply of isotretinoin at one time.

-Always take isotretinoin with a full glass of water to prevent the capsule from melting in your esophagus (food pipe), causing irritation.
+Always take isotretinoin with a full glass of water.
 Do not chew or suck on the capsule.
-Swallow it as quickly as possible.
+Swallow it whole.

-Take this medication for the entire length of time prescribed by your doctor.
+Use this medicine for the full prescribed length of time.
 Your acne may seem to get worse at first, but should then begin to improve.

 Never share this medicine with another person, even if they have the same symptoms you have.

 Store at room temperature away from moisture, heat, and light.